What is Integrity?

 Where can I use Integrity?

 Anyone can use Integrity with any services that are publishing their functionality on the Integrity Platform.
 You can find any services that are added on our platform at https://plusintegrity.com.
-From within the app you can soon discover publicly available services, either through search, local discovery or a geographical lookup.
+From within the app you can discover publicly available services, either through a search, using local discovery or a geographical lookup.

 How can I discover services?

 There are multiple ways that you can discover services shared through the Integrity Platform.
-You might come across a Integrity tag attached to a resource you are passing by, such as a 3D printer or a meeting room.
-The tag can be a QR code, an NFC tag or a barcode of some kind, and by scanning the tag with the Integrity App it will trigger an action for that service.
+You might come across a +Integrity tag attached to a resource that you are passing by, such as a 3D printer or a conference room.
+The tag can be a QR code, or an NFC tag, or a barcode of some kind.
+By scanning the tag with the Integrity App it will trigger an action for that service.
 A service can also be announced through the local network you are connected to, or tagged with geographical coordinates so that you can find it with a geographic lookup in the app.
-A service can also be shared on a website, through e-mail or even through chat systems such as Slack.
+A service could also be shared on a website, through e-mail or even through community chat systems such as Slack.
 Some services are only available on request or by invitation, and might not be discoverable at all.
-It’s completely up to the owner how they publish their services using Integrity.
+It’s completely up to the owner how they choose to publish their services using Integrity.

 How can I trust Integrity with my personal data?

-With the Integrity App your personal data stays in your phone at all time.
+We don’t have your data, only you do.
+With the Integrity App your personal data stays in your phone at all times.
 There is no central data repository where your data is stored.
-When you share data with a service, you are asked implicitly what kind of data you want to share.
+When you share data with a service, you are asked implicitly which data you want to share.
 The key and the data that identifies you is secure in your device.
 This is why you are asked to verify any transaction with your fingerprint.
-Any transaction that is performed with a service are secured by proper cryptography.
+Any transaction that is performed with a service is secured by proper cryptography.
 Services built on the Integrity Platform are encouraged to treat your privacy with respect, and only require the minimum set of information from you when using the service.
 The core functionality of Integrity will be released as open source, so that anybody can audit the software we use.